Decca HF200: History

 Around this time the Ministry of Defence (MoD) reached the same conclusions about their existing height-finders, and began looking for options.
 Decca decided to risk the development of the system as a private venture.
 In addition to the UK market, NATO was undertaking its "high performing reporting post" program which would emerge as the NADGE system.
 Decca ultimately dropped out of NADGE, and their needs were filled by a system from Marconi Electronic Systems.
 The MoD then took over funding of further development of the Decca unit to replace the Type 13 as well as the General Electric AN/FPS-6 Radar which were being used in some number.

 The first example of the HF200 was completed in 1957 and set up behind Decca's development site on Davis Road in Chessington on the outskirts of London.
 By this time the MoD began working on their new Linesman/Mediator network.
 Linesman included the new AMES Type 85 radar, a 3D radar that performed height-finding as well as PPI, so the need for HF200 was reduced.
 But the plans also called for a number of sites in the network that would not receive the Type 85 and retain their Type 80s, and those were to be upgraded with the HF200.

-As part of this program, HF200's were eventually installed two-each at RAF Boulmer, RAF Saxa Vord, RAF Staxton Wold and three at RAF Bishops Court.
-Additional units were sent to the 280 Signals Unit on RAF Cape Gata and RAF Troodos in Cyprus and another at RAF Bukit Gombak in Singapore.
+As part of this program, HF200's were eventually installed two-each at RAF Boulmer, RAF Saxa Vord, RAF Staxton Wold and three at RAF Bishops Court and RAF Neatishead.
+Additional units were sent to the 280 Signals Unit on RAF Cape Gata and Troodos Station in Cyprus and another at RAF Bukit Gombak in Singapore.
 Foreign sales followed, three to Finland, eight to Sweden, ten to Iran, four to South Africa, one to India and three to Burma.
 Westinghouse Electric also purchased eight units for the US.

 The HF200's generally went out-of-service as newer radars replaced the Type 80s.
 The last operational example appears to be the unit at Saxa Vord, which was installed beginning in 1977 and became operational in 1979.
 It remained in service until 1993 when the station's Marconi S649 radar was replaced by the AMES Type 93, a 3D radar.